mco-gh/pylearn/content/en/lessons/4 Conditionals/_index.md

 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
 <h2 id="The-Whole-Story-About-Leap-Years">The Whole Story About Leap Years<a class="anchor-link" href="#The-Whole-Story-About-Leap-Years">¶</a></h2><p>A year is a leap year if its divisible by 4,
-but it can't be divisible by 100, unless it's also divisible by 400.</p>
+but divisible by 100,
+unless also divisible by 400.</p>
 <p>So...</p>
 <ul>
 <li>2008 was a leap year because it's divisible by 4 and not divisible by 100.</li>